-If you have a fat loss goal you want to achieve but can’t stand the idea of following a strict diet plan where every single thing you eat is measured, calculated, or weighed out beforehand, then keep reading!
+If you have a fat loss goal but can’t stand the idea of a strict diet plan where every single food is measured, calculated, or weighed out beforehand, then keep reading!
 This tip is definitely for you.

 Back in 2014, I finally got to a point where I, personally, felt major anxiety at just the thought of following a strict diet plan.
 As a former fitness competitor and longtime “dieter” in general, I could no longer bear the idea of being limited and restricted when it came to food.
 I didn’t want to finish a meal and still feel hungry afterwards, and I didn’t want to have to swear-off or greatly limit carbs anymore.

 For most of us, following strict diet plans can eventually lead to food obsession, which can eventually lead to overindulging, which almost always leads to gaining all the weight back.
 This is no way to live.
 Eating should be enjoyable and enhance our lives, not make us crazy!

 So instead, I decided to take a whole new approach to eating, which mainly came down to this: For all meals, at least half of my plate or bowl needed to consist of vegetables or fruit.
 The rest of the plate would then be whole grains, beans or some other source of plant based protein.
 Pretty simple, right?